TirzahWood/large-data-website/ia/card-sort-report.md

 # Card sort report

-The purpose of this card sort was to determine common navigation patterns and categories from the content of your large data-oriented website.
+The purpose of this card sort was to determine common navigation patterns and categories from the content of my large data-oriented website.

 ## Specifics

-The card sort was conducted by {Tirzah Wood} on {september 10th} between the times of 3pm and 6pm with the following participants:
+The card sort was conducted by Tirzah Wood on september 10th between the times of 3pm and 6pm with the following participants:

 - Grace Walker
 - Kathryn Hallet